-Wire gauge around 20-24AWG is recommended for appropriate current rating and mechanical strength.
+Wire gauge around 16-24AWG is recommended for appropriate current rating and mechanical strength.
 For best noise immunity in high EMI environments, shielded twisted pair cable is recommended, with two conductor pairs - one pair for CAN signals, and one pair for bus power.
 The shield can be connected to the Ground terminal at the BMS.
 We use and recommend Belden 8723 wire, or equivalent.

 For optimum performance, CAN buses should be wired as a single daisy chain of devices (without branching), and terminated at both ends of the bus with a 120Ω resistor across the CAN H and CAN L lines.
 The monitor includes termination resistor built-in.
-Note that the CAN bus is referenced to the battery negative and is not isolated from the main battery pack.
+The CAN bus is galvanically isolated from the main battery pack.

-The 12V Out terminal is limited to 200mA current and is primarily intended for powering CAN devices such as a monitor, but may also be used to power other small 12V devices such as solid state relays.
+The 12V Out terminal is limited to 200mA current and is primarily intended for powering CAN devices such as a monitor and/or CAN current sensor, but may also be used to power other small 12V devices such as solid state relays.